krakrukra/PocketAdmin/extra/wikiPages/fingerprinter.md

 ---

 The OS detection mechanism is based on the fact that different
-USB drivers react differently to insertion of PocketAdmin.
+USB host drivers react differently to insertion of PocketAdmin.
-For every device host machine sends a sequence of control requests.
+For every device the host machine sends a sequence of control requests.

 For example, a windows machine might send this:
 * GET DEVICE DESCRIPTOR